 The main fault that I find with the Canon is that if you are in a hurry to capture a scene and switch it one etc, get the settings and off you go.
 Check the LCD screen as the Canon will record with the shutter down and not alert you!
 On the plus side the Canon XA11 will pre record before and after you start filming.
 It does have a HDMI output which you will be able to connect for Live Streaming.

 The Canon XA11 Off button is also wedged between the media and cinematic and you may think that you have switched it off but it’s not.
 Check the green light goes out or your battery will run down.
-The Canon XA11 will also only film in HD and not 4K, which could be a game changer for you but it does have built in Zebras for exposure.
-Both camcorders have plug in rechargers.
+The Canon XA11 will also only film in HD and not 4K, which could be a game changer for you.
+Many platform now compress 4K in the the new VP9 Codec (youtube) which yields better results on playback.

 To summarise, with both camcorders, there is not much difference in size, the Canon is obviously heavier and has some serious tools but as I said, it really depends on why you need or want a camcorder.
 I bought my camcorder online and I would recommend that you shop around for the best price.
 If you are moving up to semi professional video then the Canon XA11 is the obvious choice, easy to use camcorder that you can take anywhere without being too precious, then its the Panasonic.